Ableton/ableton.github.io/link/index.md

 almost direct mapping of Link's C++ API into C. So while the APIs are distinct, they share common concepts that we will explore in this section.

-### Timeline
+### Session State

+In Link, a session state contains timeline information and a start/stop state.

-In Link, a timeline is represented as a triple of `(beat, time, tempo)`, which defines a bijection between the sets of all beat and time values.
+A timeline is represented as a triple of `(beat, time, tempo)`, which defines a bijection between the sets of all beat and time values.
 Converting between beats and time is the most basic service that Link provides to integrating applications - an application will generally want to know what beat value corresponds to a given moment in time.
 The timeline implements this and all other timing-related queries and modifications available to Link clients.

+A start/stop state represents the user's intent to start or stop transport at a given time.

-Of course, tempo and beat/time mapping may change over time.
-A timeline value only represents a snapshot of the state of the system at a particular moment.
+Timeline and start/stop state may change over time.
+A session state value only represents a snapshot of the state of the system at a particular moment.
 Link provides clients the ability to 'capture' such a snapshot.
-This is the only mechanism for obtaining a timeline value.
+This is the only mechanism for obtaining a session state value.

-Once a timeline value is captured, clients may query its properties or modify it by changing its tempo or its beat/time mapping.
-Modifications to the captured timeline are *not* propagated to the Link session automatically - clients must 'commit' the modified timeline back to Link for it to take effect.
+Once a session state value is captured, clients may query its properties or modify it by changing its tempo, its beat/time mapping or its start/stop state.
+Modifications to the captured session state are *not* propagated to the Link session automatically - clients must 'commit' the modified session state back to Link for it to take effect.

-A major benefit of the capture-commit model for timelines is that a captured timeline can be known to have a consistent value for the duration of a computation in which it is used.
-If clients queried timing information from the Link object directly without capturing a timeline, the results could be inconsistent during the course of a computation because of asynchronous changes coming from other participants in the Link session.
+A major benefit of the capture-commit model for session states is that a captured session state can be known to have a consistent value for the duration of a computation in which it is used.
+If clients queried timing information from the Link object directly without capturing a session state, the results could be inconsistent during the course of a computation because of asynchronous changes coming from other participants in the Link session.

-### Timelines and Threads
+### Session States and Threads

-Audio application developers know that the thread that computes and fills audio buffers has special timing constraints that must be managed carefully.
-It's usually necessary to query Link timing data while computing audio, so the Link API provides a realtime-safe timeline capture/commit function pair.
-This allows clients to query and modify the Link timeline directly from the audio callback.
+The audio thread, the thread that computes and fills audio buffers, has special timing constraints that must be managed carefully.
+It's usually necessary to query Link state data while computing audio, so the Link API provides a realtime-safe session state capture/commit function pair.
+This allows clients to query and modify the Link session state directly from the audio callback.
 It's important that this audio-thread specific interface *only* be used from the audio thread.

-It is also often convenient to be able to access the current Link timeline from the main thread or other application threads, for example when rendering the current beat time in a GUI.
-For this reason, Link also provides a timeline capture/commit function pair to be used on application threads.
+It is also often convenient to be able to access the current Link session state from the main thread or other application threads, for example when rendering the current beat time in a GUI.
+For this reason, Link also provides a session state capture/commit function pair to be used on application threads.
 These versions must not be used from the audio thread as they may block.

-While it is possible to commit timeline modifications from an application thread, this should generally be avoided by clients that implement a custom audio callback and use Link from the audio thread.
-Because of the real-time constraints in the audio thread, changes made to the Link timeline from an application thread are processed asynchronously and are not immediately visible to the audio thread.
-The same is true for changes made from the audio thread - the new timeline will eventually be visible to the application thread, but clients cannot rely on exactly when.
-It's especially important to take this into account when combining Link timeline modifications with other cross-thread communication mechanisms employed by the application.
-For example, if a timeline is committed from an application thread and in the next line an atomic flag is set, the audio thread will almost certainly observe the flag being set before observing the new timeline value.
+While it is possible to commit session state modifications from an application thread, this should generally be avoided by clients that implement a custom audio callback and use Link from the audio thread.
+Because of the real-time constraints in the audio thread, changes made to the Link session state from an application thread are processed asynchronously and are not immediately visible to the audio thread.
+The same is true for changes made from the audio thread - the new session state will eventually be visible to the application thread, but clients cannot rely on exactly when.
+It's especially important to take this into account when combining Link session state modifications with other cross-thread communication mechanisms employed by the application.
+For example, if a session state is committed from an application thread and in the next line an atomic flag is set, the audio thread will almost certainly observe the flag being set before observing the new session state value.

-In order to avoid these complexities, it is recommended that applications that implement a custom audio callback only modify the Link timeline from the audio thread.
-Application threads may query the timeline but should not modify it.
-This approach also leads to better timing accuracy because timeline changes can be specified to occur at buffer boundaries or even at specific samples, which is not possible from an application thread.
+In order to avoid these complexities, it is recommended that applications that implement a custom audio callback only modify the Link session state from the audio thread.
+Application threads may query the session state but should not modify it.
+This approach also leads to better timing accuracy because session state changes can be specified to occur at buffer boundaries or even at specific samples, which is not possible from an application thread.